Web Scraping APIs

 How CloakBrowser is different from playwright-stealth

-CloakBrowser patches the same things (canvas hash, WebGL renderer, AudioContext, navigator quirks, Battery API, CDP input handling) at the C++ build level.
-The functions still return [native code] because they are native code.
-There is no JS injection, so toString() finds nothing.
+CloakBrowser changes the same things (canvas hash, WebGL renderer, AudioContext, navigator quirks, Battery API, CDP input handling) but does it in the C++ code before the browser is even built.
+The functions still return [native code] because they are still native code.
+Nothing was injected at runtime, so toString() finds nothing to flag.

 The 60-extension probe and real extensions

-CloakBrowser ships with profiles that have real extensions installed.
-Some probes return real manifest data; the response pattern matches a real Chrome user.
-This is the single Chromium-side feature that Camoufox does not address as natively (Firefox does not have the chrome-extension protocol at all).
+CloakBrowser ships with profiles that have real extensions installed, so some probes return real manifest data and the overall response pattern looks like a genuine Chrome user.
+This is the one Chromium-side feature that Camoufox cannot match as naturally, because Firefox has no chrome-extension protocol at all.

 When to choose CloakBrowser vs Camoufox